Telicent-io/telicent-opensearch/README.md

 }
 ```

 as you can see, _universe_ has been expanded into _cosmos_ with the same offset.
+This also illustrates the use of ASCII folding.

 ### Note to developers